Sayonara: Plot

-Airman Joe Kelly, who is Ace's enlisted crew chief, is about to wed a Japanese woman, Katsumi, in spite of the disapproval of the United States military establishment, which will not recognize the interracial marriage because it is generally illegal under American law.
+Airman Joe Kelly, Ace's enlisted crew chief, is about to wed a Japanese woman, Katsumi, in spite of the disapproval of the military establishment, which will not recognize the interracial marriage because it is generally illegal under American law.
 The Air Force, including Ace, is against the marriage.
 Ace and Joe have an argument during which Ace uses a racial slur to describe Katsumi.
 Ace eventually apologizes, then agrees to be Joe's best man at the wedding.